asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 #### Brief Description on Autonomous Vehicle Architecture

 **Sensor Subsystem**
-It is a Hardware component that gathers data about the environment .
+It is a hardware component that gathers data from the environment.
 These hardware includes IMU, LIDAR, RADAR, Camera, GPS etc.

 **Vehicle Subsystem**
-It is a Software component that processes data from sensors into structured information.
+It is a software component that processes data from sensors into structured information.
 Most of the analysis of the environment takes place here.
 Ex - Traffic Light Detection , Obstacle Detection, Localization etc.

 **Planning Subsystem**
-Once the information is processed by the perception system, Vehicle can use that information to plan its path
+Once the information is processed by the perception system, Vehicle can use that information to plan its trjectory path.

 **Control Subsystem**
-Software Component to ensure that vehicle follows the path specified by planning subsystem
+A software component to ensure that vehicle follows the path specified by planning subsystem

 ## CARLAs System Architecture

-The following is a system architecture diagram showing the ROS nodes and topics used in the project.
-You can refer to the diagram throughout the project as needed
+The following is a system architecture diagram showing the ROS nodes and the topics used in the project.
+You can refer to the diagram throughout the project as needed.

 ![image alt text](imgs/system_architecture.png)